Monitoring Engines

 Self-Managed Deployment

-To access the log file and standard output for an engine belonging to a self-managed deployment, log into the machine where the engine is deployed.
+To access the log file and standard output for an engine belonging to a self-managed deployment, log in to the machine where the engine is deployed.

 Access the information based on the engine installation type: